-- 1 Preservation of funding to Local Child Support Agencies. - 2 Adjustments to local child support agencies and funding allocations that account for cost differences among California counties providing services as funding from the state has remains flat despite program cost increases. - 3 Changing the rate of interest charged on unpaid child support.
-Currently, California charges 10 percent per year on a simple basis on any unpaid child support, which is high in today's loan market. - 4 Increased flexibility for the administration of Child Support.
+- 1 Preservation of funding to Local Child Support Agencies. - 2 Adjustments to local child support agenciesand, funding allocations that account for cost differences among California counties providing servicesas funding from the state has remains flat despite program cost increases. - 3 Changing the rate of interest charged on unpaid child support.
+Currently, California charges 10 percent per year on a simple basis on any unpaid child support, which is high in today's loan market. - 4 Amendment to Family Code Section 17303 allowing greater flexibility to counties with regards to department structure to ensure a responsive and effective program.
+Currently, counties are precluded from aligning the local child support agency with other Agency of Super Agency within the County.
+This precludes local agencies from leveraging economics of scale. - 54 Increased flexibility for the administration of Child Support.
 Flexibility in the Child Support program should include employment support for unemployed and/or underemployed parents.